Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • First a normal package upgrade.
 Done in order to ensure that all packages are with the latest version before the migration.
 Mitigating any failures related to old package version.

-• After that it proceeds with the OS migration process by utilising the zypper migration command.
+• After that it proceeds with the OS migration process by utilizing the zypper migration command.

-Shipped through a SUC plan, which should be located on each downstream cluster that is in need of a OS upgrade.
+Shipped through a SUC plan, which should be located on each downstream cluster that is in need of an OS upgrade.

 28.2.2 Requirements